-The Report presents the results of the 24th round of data collection on European international roaming services undertaken by BEREC.
-The Report covers the period 1 April 2019 - 30 September 2019, i.e. the 2nd guarter and 3rd guarter of 2019.
+The Report presents the results of the 25th round of data collection on European international roaming services undertaken by BEREC.
+The Report covers the period 1 October 2019 - 31 March 2020, i.e. the 4th quarter of 2019 and 1st quarter of 2020.
 The Report also includes data from previous rounds of data collection.
-Structure of this report was reviewed and changed by removing or consolidating various figures, thus making the document better readable.
-However, all of the data is still included in the xls file, published as well on the BEREC website.
-The earliest data in this report is from the 1st quarter 2013
+Structure of this report was reviewed and changed already in the 24th report by removing or consolidating various figures, thus making the document better readable.
+However, more roaming data is still included in the .xls file, published as well on the BEREC website.
+The earliest data in this report is from the 1st quarter 20131.

-The applicable regulatory framework for this data collection is Roaming Regulation (EU) No. 531/2012, as amended by Regulation (EU) No. 2120/2015 and by Regulation (EU) No. 2017/920, applied in the European Union (EU), which includes new requirements for the retail and wholesale regulated tariffs for voice, SMS and data roaming.
+The applicable regulatory framework for this data collection is Roaming Regulation (EU) No. 531/2012, as amended by Regulation (EU) No. 2120/20152 and by Regulation (EU) No. 2017/9203, applied in the European Union (EU)4, which includes new requirements for the retail and wholesale regulated tariffs for voice, SMS and data roaming.

 The assessment of the international roaming market should be based on the requirements set out in Article 19 (4) of the Roaming Regulation.
 In order to assess the competitive developments in the Union-wide roaming markets, BEREC is tasked with regularly collecting data from national regulatory authorities on the development of retail and wholesale charges for regulated voice, SMS and data roaming services, including wholesale charges applied for balanced and unbalanced roaming traffic respectively.
-It shall also collect data on the wholesale roaming agreements not subject to the maximum wholesale roaming charges provided for in Articles 7, 9 or 12 and on the implementation of contractual measures at
+It shall also collect data on the wholesale roaming agreements not subject to the maximum wholesale roaming charges provided for in Articles 7, 9 or 12 and on the implementation of contractual measures at previous BEREC reports.